ajaytomgeorge/Linkedin-Learn-Downloader/README.md

 Get the URLS using javascript
 1. Login to Linedin learn, go to the course and start playing the first video
-2. Run the contents of chromeconsole.js in your browser, I usally save the code the run it as snippet.
-Before running clear your console for existing junk data
+2. Run the contents of chromeconsole.js in your browser, I usually save the code the run it as snippet.
+Before running clear your console of  existing junk data
-3.It will display all available url links
-4.copy the entire console data and save it as console.log 5.Copy the file to this directory and run  	linkedinlearn_downloader.py and it will download all videos
+3.After running, It will display all available url links 4.copy the entire console data and save it as console.log 5.Copy the file to this directory and run  	linkedinlearn_downloader.py and it will download all videos